 Unfortunately, some HOAs have a bad reputation.
-There are people who would prefer not to be involved in them.
+Some people would prefer not to be involved in them.
 And that’s fine.
-But there are others who do enjoy it and like to take advantage of the benefits involved.
+But others do enjoy it and like to take advantage of the benefits involved.

 What Does An HOA Manager Do?